muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Unfortunately, she doesn't seem to be making any progress.

+But why?

+My instincts told Melody's tackle would have definitely pushed the horned boy over but why didn't it.

-As this happened, the horned boy made his move by kicking into her body as his hands were caught in Melody's hold.
+Before I could ponder on this any more, the horned boy began counter-attacking by kicking into her body

-Melody took a hit, then another...

-The third hit came and she flew off of the boy.

-She didn't look like she was in good shape but she continued regardless.
+Melody's only saving grace is that she caught both of the horned boy's hands in her hold.

+The horned boylanded a clean kick.

+Then another...

+Then the third kick came.

+Melody flew off of the boy like a rag doll, bounced on the floor, and landed dangerously close to the edge.

+Even just watching this felt painful.

+Yet somehow, Melody continued.

 She made the same approach as last time and the boy blocked her attack all the same.

-She tackled him right after in the same way too but this time making much more progress.
+She tackled him right after in the same way too but this time she made much more progress.

 Unfortunately, one of the horned boy's arms were free this time and he pummeled her with his free arm and also kicked at her.

-This time, things seemed different.
+I wanted to look away.

+But I can't.

+Why doesn't Ethan stop this?

+But something seemed different this time.

 Melody made an attempt to push the horned boy to the side during his kick.

+Success!

-This seemed to have succeeded as the boy fell to his side.
+The boy fell to his side.

-During his fall, he grabbed Melody with his free hand and pulled her down too.
+During his fall, he grabbed Melody with his free hand pulling her down with him.

-As the horned boy hit the floor back first, he also swung up a powerful kick and launched Melody off the platform.
+As the horned boy hit the floor, he launched a powerful kick and ejected Melody off the platform.

-I was dumbfounded.

-Why did she make the exact same approach as the first time?
+I clenched as I watched this.

+But it was all over now.
-The horned boy got up.

-He then got off of the stage, helped Melody up off the floor and returned to the benches.
+The horned boy got up and then got off of the stage to help Melody up off the floor before returning to the benches.

-Melody did the same and sat down next to me again.
+Melody returned to the bentches too and sat down next to me again.

-She was quiet.
+She was quiet and I felt uneasy.

 Melody's sister was the first to speak up.